 Looking for active collaborators, feel free to contact me.

 I received an M.Sc. degree in mathematics and computer science from Weizmann Institute of Science, Israel, under the supervision of Professor David Harel.
 My M.Sc research centred on efficient execution and distribution of formally-verifiable software paradigms.
-Before commencing my Ph.D studies, I was a rendering engineer working on CRYENGINE, a leading game- and rendering-engine, and HUNT, a successful AAA video game.
+Previously, I was a rendering engineer working on CRYENGINE, a leading game- and rendering-engine, and HUNT, a successful AAA video game.
 Beyond my active research I am also interested in real and complex analysis, classical electromagnetism and quantum mechanics.
-In my free time I enjoy hiking to some of the farther reaches of our extraordinary planet, powerlifting and reading historical novels.
+In my free time, I go hiking to some of the farther reaches of our extraordinary planet, powerlift, read books and play video games.

 I am involved in efforts to organize a mentorship committee, aiming to help young researchers in making their first steps in becoming active members of the computer graphics scientific community.
 See SIGGRAPH Research Career Development Committee for more information.
 If you are passionate about computer graphic research and lack traditional support frameworks, feel free to contact me for a chat.

 A Generic Framework for Physical Light Transport